In Utah, Affordable Care Act (Obamacare) open enrollment is over, but you may still qualify for 2023 coverage.

 - how to get help if you need it.

-To begin, keep in mind these key points about Obamacare in Utah:
+To begin, keep in mind these key points about health insurance in Utah:

-If your income is very low, you may qualify for free or low-cost coverage through Medicaid in Utah.
+Medicaid.
+You may qualify for free or low-cost coverage through Medicaid in Utah if your income is very low.

 For more information, see Ways to Save Money on Obamacare in Utah.